WalletHub, Financial Company

-You need an SR-22 in Washington for 3 years.
-That means drivers must maintain at least the minimum car insurance coverage required by Washington law for 3 years.
-If there is any lapse in coverage, the clock resets.
+You need an SR-22 in Washington for three years.
+Drivers with an SR-22 in Washington must maintain at least the minimum car insurance coverage required by Washington law for three years, and if there is any lapse in coverage, the clock resets.
 Washington mandates at least $25,000 in bodily injury liability insurance per person ($50,000 per accident), and at least $10,000 in property damage liability coverage.

 When you get SR-22 insurance coverage in Washington, your insurance company files your SR-22 certification with the state on your behalf.
 Failing to file an SR-22 can result in your vehicle registration or license being suspended, in addition to costly reinstatement fees.
 Your insurer also notifies the state if you cancel your policy or allow it to lapse prematurely.
 You’re even required to maintain an SR-22 if you move from Washington, using an out-of-state filing.